Gaius-Augustus/BRAKER/README.md

 #### AUGUSTUS

 Download AUGUSTUS from <https://github.com/Gaius-Augustus/Augustus>.
-Unpack AUGUSTUS and install AUGUSTUS according to AUGUSTUS `README.TXT`.
+Unpack AUGUSTUS and install AUGUSTUS according to AUGUSTUS `README.TXT`. ***Do not use outdated AUGUSTUS versions from other sources!
+BRAKER highly depends in particular on an up-to-date Augustus/scripts directory!***

 You should compile AUGUSTUS on your own system in order to avoid problems with versions of libraries used by AUGUSTUS.
 Compilation instructions are provided in the AUGUSTUS `README.TXT` file (`Augustus/README.txt`).